 We have spent probably 30 minutes in the restaurant.
 What is cool about this Oeschinensee restaurant – it belongs now to the 5th generation of one Swiss family.
 Isn’t that cool?
 Traditions.

-Later on we saw some people walking on the lake – I just wonder why don’t they make this a skating ring or something.
-That would be completely amazing – location is breathtaking.
-But all we saw, just a path plowed in a snow and you can take a walk.
+But all we saw, just a path plowed in snow and you can take a walk.
 We didn’t go on the ice and walked back to the cable station.

 As we walked back, it started to rain and we made a decision to use the cable services back down – if it is not too expensive.
-But the price was just 10.50 CHF, so we happily hoped on and went down in 5 minutes.
-From the cable car station it is just one minute to the car.
+But the price was just 10.50 CHF, so we happily hopped on and went down in 5 minutes.
+From the cable car station, it is just one minute to the car.